interledger/rfcs/0008-interledger-quoting-protocol/0008-interledger-quoting-protocol.md

 ## Get Quote

 Quotes are requested with `plugin.sendMessage(message)` and returned via `plugin.on("incoming_message")` (see the Ledger Plugin Interface for more details).
+The message formats described here are the `data` properties of an `OutgoingMessage`.

 ### Request Message Format